 The beauty of Lenz's law is that you do not have to look at the details.
 If the magnetic flux through a conductor changes, currents will flow to oppose whatever caused the change.
 If some relative motion causes a flux change, the current will try to stop that relative motion.
 If a change in a current in a circuit is responsible for the flux change, then the induced emf will try to prevent the change in the current of that circuit.

-Link: Electromagnetic Induction and Faraday's Law (Youtube)
+Please watch: Electromagnetic Induction and Faraday's Law (Youtube)

 Consider a flat square coil with N = 5 loops.

 The coil is 20 cm on each side, and has a magnetic field of 0.3 T passing through it.

 The plane of the coil is perpendicular to the magnetic field: the field points out of the page.

 (a) If nothing is changed, what is the induced emf?